-Shooting on UNC campus leaves at least one wounded
+Shooting on UNC campus leaves at least one wounded, reports say

 Students received an emergency alert at 1:04 p.m. of an ‘armed and dangerous person on or near campus’